 1. Summary cause actions

 A court action can be commenced by you (the claimant) by preparing a summons on a pre-printed form.
-The supporting invoices or a statement of account should be produced to the court along with the summons.
+The supporting invoices or statement of account should be provided to the court along with the summons.
 A copy of the summons must be served (issued) on the debtor (the defender).
 This is done by the claimant’s lawyer – usually by recorded delivery post – and thereafter by the sheriff officer if the postal service is unsuccessful.

-With any summons, there will be two critical dates – the return date and the calling date.
+For any summons, there will be two critical dates – the return date and the calling date.
 Generally, the return date is the day when the defender must return any document to the court, whilst the calling date (always seven days after the return date) is the date the case will call in court for a hearing.

-If in response to the summons the defender does nothing, the claimant can ask for a judgment (known as minuting for a decree) by completing a pre-printed form.
+If in response to the summons the defender does nothing, the claimant can ask for a judgment (known as a minute for decree) by completing a pre-printed form.
 The judgment will be granted at the calling date.
 The court takes about three weeks to send the judgment to the claimant’s lawyer.
 However, when appropriate (in cases where the defender is an individual or a small trader), the defender may admit liability and offer to make payment of the debt by instalments or by a deferred lump sum – known as a time to pay direction or time to pay order.

 1.1.
 Ordinary actions

-Unlike the summary cause actions, there are no preprinted forms for ordinary actions.
+Unlike summary cause actions, there are no preprinted forms for ordinary actions.
 A writ will be drafted and forwarded to the court.
 The defender has 21 days after the service of the writ to decide which action to take.

 1.2.
 Defender's responses